luizbgomide/sovereign/index.md

 - Build a table of contents for the index and each section.
 - Reorganize the spell hierarchy
 - Use (C) instead of the crossed swords emoji for feats.
 Works better for hyperlinks.
+- Clean up the index page now that we have a ToC.
+- Link to OSE instead of BF for magic items; it's a little better.

 #### 2024-07-26
 - Add check penalties to chain and plate armor.